alcfernandes/employee-manager/README.md

-# employee-manager
+# Employee Manager API
-A demonstration of using Python and Django to build a Rest API.
+A demonstration of using Python and Django to create a Rest API.

-This application implements a HTTP REST API for list, retrieve, create, update and delete employess and departments.
+This app implements a hypothetical scenario of an HTTP REST API that lets you list, retrieve, create, update, and delete employees and departments from an employee management system.

+An administration panel is also available for data maintenance.
-### Heroku
+### Deploy
-This application can be found running on Heroku: [Api Root](https://llab-employee-dev.herokuapp.com/api/).
+The application was deployed in Heroko and can be accessed through these links: [Api Root](https://llab-employee-dev.herokuapp.com/api/).
 [Api Admin](https://llab-employee-dev.herokuapp.com/admin/). (*login: admin, password: adminadmin*)

+To serve the static files the AWS S3 service is being used.

+The database used is Postgres.

 ### API Documentation
 An API documentation can be found [here](https://documenter.getpostman.com/view/3590276/SVfMSq5c).